Inventors and Inventions

 The Water Frame

-Richard Arkwright patented the Water Frame in 1769.
+Inventor, Richard Arkwright patented the Water Frame in 1769.
 It had been designed by Thomas Highs on his behalf.
 The Water Frame was a large wheel that was turned by running water.
-This was then harnessed to turn cogs inside a factory which then made the machinery work.
+This was then harnessed to turn cogs inside a factory.
+This then made the machinery work.
 This invention led to the building of a number of factories and is regarded by some as being the catalyst of the Industrial Revolution.

 The Steam Engine